 We capitalize system development costs and website development costs related to our enterprise computing services during the application development stage.
 Costs related to preliminary project activities and post implementation activities are expensed as incurred.
-Internal-use software is amortized on a straight-line basis over its estimated useful life, generally three years.
-Management evaluates the useful lives of these assets on an annual basis and tests for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.
-Total gross capitalized software as of July 31, 2018 and 2017 was \$30.7 million and \$38.5 million, respectively.
-Accumulated amortization expense related to software as of July 31, 2018 and 2017 totaled \$16.0 million and \$25.7 million, respectively.
-During the year ended July 31, 2016, we retired fully amortized capitalized software of \$29.8 million, which were no longer being utilized.
+Internal-use software is amortized on a straight-line basis over its estimated useful life, generally three to seven years.
+Management evaluates the useful lives of these assets on an annual basis and tests for impairment whenever events or changes in circumstances occur that impact the recoverability of these assets.
+Total gross capitalized software as of July 31, 2019 and 2018 was \$39.4 million and \$30.7 million, respectively.
+Accumulated amortized capitalized cosftware of \$15.5 million, which were no longer being utilized.
 Additionally, during fiscal 2017, we recognized a \$19.4 million charge primarily related to fully impairing costs previously capitalized in connection with the development of business operating software.